 10. Candidates with particular assessment requirements

-10.1 The assessment procedures of the ICM are designed to ensure reliable, valid and accurate outcomes.
+10.1 The assessment procedures of the IFMP are designed to ensure reliable, valid and accurate outcomes.

 10.3 Complaints about exam delivery issues